dvdmtw98/notes/notes-vault/operating-system/linux/shell-scripting/bash.md

 mcd test
 ````

-`.` is an alias for the source keyword
+`.` is an alias for the source command